ibm-mas/gitops/docs/configtoinstances.md

-Generated Applications
+Mapping Config to MAS Deployments
 ===============================================================================

-The following demonstrates how [ArgoCD Application Sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) are combined with the [App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) to generate a tree of ArgoCD Applications that manage MAS instances in **Target Clusters** based on the configuration files in the **Config Repo**.
+The following demonstrates how [ArgoCD Application Sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) are combined with the [App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) to generate a tree of ArgoCD Applications that manage MAS instances in {{ target_clusters() }} based on the configuration files in the {{ config_repo() }}.

 The Account Root Application
 -------------------------------------------------------------------------------

-It all begins with the **Account Root Application** .
+It begins with the **Account Root Application**.
 This is created directly on the cluster running ArgoCD.
 It serves as the "entrypoint" to the MAS Gitops Helm Charts and is where several key pieces of global configuration values are provided.

 ![Account Root Application](png/appstructure-accountrootapp.png)